jollivierre/dataeng_zoomcamp/week_2_workflow_orchestration/week2_orchestration_jao/flows/04_homework/homework.md

 - `514,392`

+## Answer 5

+app.prefect.cloud - did not understand how to show my deployments here. more reading!!

 ## Question 6.
 Secrets

 Prefect Secret blocks provide secure, encrypted storage in the database and obfuscation in the UI.
 Create a secret block in the UI that stores a fake 10-digit password to connect to a third-party service.
 Once you’ve created your block in the UI, how many characters are shown as asterisks (*) on the next page of the UI?